No Matter Our Culture or Heritage, All People are Drawn to the Mountaintop

 But at dawn, it is the most magical.
 It seems like you are floating on a soft sea of clouds amidst a few island peaks.
 The vistas from this altitude are spectacular.

-And, right as the sea of clouds melt away, the spectacular sunrise unfolds before you.
+And, right as the sea of clouds melts away, the spectacular sunrise unfolds before you.

 Once you witness this miracle of nature, you will understand why mankind has been captivated by this sacred place for the last millennium.